aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLTX in C++ Applications" h2="Convert SVG to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to XLTX?</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by all modern web browsers.
+On the other hand, XLTX is a file format used by Microsoft Excel, a spreadsheet application, for saving spreadsheets.
+XLTX is an XML-based file format, and is the default format used by Excel 2007 and later versions.
+Converting SVG to XLTX is useful for creating spreadsheets from vector images, and for making the images compatible with Excel.

+<h2>How Aspose.Total helps for SVG to XLTX Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to create, edit, convert, and manipulate a wide range of file formats from within their C++ applications.
+It includes APIs for working with PDF, Word, Excel, PowerPoint, Outlook, and other file formats.
+With Aspose.Total for C++, converting SVG to XLTX is a simple two-step process.

-Converting SVG to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+This API provides a set of classes for working with PDF documents, and allows you to convert PDF documents to other file formats, including XLSX.

+In the second step, you can convert XLSX to XLTX by using Aspose.Cells for C++.
+This API provides a set of classes for working with spreadsheets, and allows you to convert spreadsheets from one format to another.
+With Aspose.Cells for C++, you can easily convert XLSX to XLTX.

+Aspose.Total for C++ makes it easy to convert SVG to XLTX, and provides a powerful set of APIs for working with a wide range of file formats.
+With Aspose.Total for C++, developers can quickly and easily convert SVG to XLTX in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}